awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-doc.md

 # Creating Systems Manager Documents<a name="create-ssm-doc"></a>

-If the Systems Manager public documents limit the actions you want to perform on your managed instances, you can create your own documents\.
+If the Systems Manager public documents restrict the actions you want to perform on your managed instances, you can create your own documents\.
 When creating a new document, we recommend that you use schema version 2\.2 or later\.

 **Before You Begin**
 Before you create an SSM document, we recommend that you read about the different schemas, features, and syntax available for SSM documents\.
 For more information, see [AWS Systems Manager Documents](sysman-ssm-docs.md)\.